jeroenmaes/TableTokenCacheSample/README.md

 # TableTokenCacheSample
-ASP.Net MVC Sample Project that uses Azure Table Storage as ADAL Token Cache More info on why and how: https://blog.jeroenmaes.eu/2016/12/using-azure-table-storage-as-adal-token-cache/
+ASP.Net MVC Sample Project that uses Azure Table Storage as ADAL Token Cache.

+More info on why and how: https://blog.jeroenmaes.eu/2016/12/using-azure-table-storage-as-adal-token-cache/

 ## Disclaimer